 Leon was born and raised in New Jersey but lived in Venice for over 30 years.
 She now resides in Switzerland.
 Each Commissario Brunetti mystery masterfully captures a facet of Venetian life–from the daily bustle along the city's canals to the hushed grandeur of the historic La Fenice opera house.
 Interestingly, Leon’s books have been translated into a number of languages, but she made sure that Italian wasn't one of them.
 While living in Italy, Leon didn’t want to be stopped on the street by local fans so she refused to print in their native language.

-With Trace Elements, Leon's 29th Brunetti mystery, out now, we rounded up the best Donna Leon books for your thrilling reading pleasure.
+With the recent release of So You Shall Reap, Leon's latest Brunetti mystery, we rounded up the best Donna Leon books for your thrilling reading pleasure.
 Whether you're new to Leon's enigmatic world or well-acquainted with its many twists and turns, the following Donna Leon books are sure to leave you breathless.

 "Few detective writers create so vivid, inclusive, and convincing a narrative” as the bestselling and multiple award-winning author Donna Leon (Washington Post).
 Trace Elements is the 29th installment in Leon's atmospheric Venetian mystery series featuring Commissario Guido Brunetti and is the latest and greatest from a writer at the top of her form.